hala127/IotDevicesManagement/README.md

 - **updateDeviceConfiguration** to configure a device by updating its temperature and connecting it to a sim card
 - **getDevicesAvailableForSale** to get an ordered list *ordered by id descending* of devices that have the tempereture between 25 and 85 and are connected to sim cards

-The application uses sql server database which could be created through the provided [DbScript.sql](DbScript.sql) file.

-To run the application import it to eclipse and run it as a spring boot application.

 The apis could be viewed through swagger2 after running or deploying the application via link
 http://localhost:8080/swagger-ui.html

+## Installation
+To run the application import it to eclipse and run it as a spring boot application

+## Database
+The application uses sql server database which could be created through the provided [DbScript.sql](DbScript.sql) file.

+## Unit Testing
 The project contains unit testing for the apis and the service layers using Junit5.